-4. The Mandate and Accommodation Scheme Have a Rational Basis
+4. The Mandate and Accommodation Scheme Have a Rational Basis governmental assessment of the reasons for the relevant conduct that invites considerations of the particular circumstances involved in the particular case.

 Rather than make an argument based on the rational relationship standard, Plaintiffs instead contend our decision in Hobby Lobby precludes us from finding that public health and gender equality, without greater specificity, constitute compelling governmental interests.
 But, as we have explained, the compelling interest test does not apply; the rational basis test does.
 Grace United, 451 F.3d at 649.
 The Government observes that in the cases before us, the accommodation scheme rationally serves the twin interests of facilitating religious exercise and filling coverage gaps resulting from accommodating that religious exercise.